yucefsourani/pygnomescast/README.md

 Screencast.start() Return:

-success: whether the screencast was started successfully (True Or False)
+success: whether the screencast was started successfully (True Or False) (1 or 0)

 filename_used: the file where the screencast is being saved (String)

 Screencast.stop() Return:

-success: whether stopping the recording was successful (True Or False)
+success: whether stopping the recording was successful (True Or False) (1 or 0)